centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 Could you use any of visulization tools to visualize your aligned SAM/BAM file?

 **Bonus 2**:
+After reading my blog, do you think you could run **HTSeq** to do features count?
+If yes, could you please write your own command for it? (https://htseq.readthedocs.io/en/release_0.11.1/count.html)

+**Bonus 3**:
 You have done trimming, references alignment and features count for the sample **IFNb01.fastq**, could you please also run same steps on five other samples?
 You could do it by command line, but we prefer to write it with a bash script (e.g. Loop, or Input arguments) to do it.

-**Bonus 3**:
-Based on the overall counts table.
-If we ONLY want to represent the up-regulated DEGs, how could we do it?
-Is there a big difference between the pathway results from All DEGs and up-regulated DEGs only?